intel/tcf/doc/09-api.rst

     $ tcf property-set TARGET pos_reinitialize True
     $ tcf run -t TARGETs <something that deploys>

+.. __roles_required:

+- *_roles_required*: list of strings describing roles.

+  In order to be able to see or use this targer, a user must have been granted one of the roles in the list by the authentication module.

+.. __roles_excluded:

+- *_roles_excluded*: list of strings describing roles.

+  In order to be able to see or use this targer, a user must have *not* been granted one of the roles in the list.

 .. _uefi_boot_manager_ipv4_regex:

 - *uefi_boot_manager_ipv4_regex*: allows specifying a Python regular